edlwang/ProbabilisticMLFinalProject/index.md

 As a precursor to the completion task, we tackle the typical VAE problem, which involves training an encoder that learns the distribution of the latent variables given the full 3D form and a decoder that learns the distribution of the voxels in the full 3D form given the latent variables.

 For the architecture, we use a 3D VAE with a CNN Encoder and Decoder.
 Inputs are 32x32x32 voxels, and the encoder has 3 convolutional blocks, with channel size 4, 8 and 16.
 Between blocks are relu and max pool layers.
-We then use 2 2 layer MLPs for the mu and log variance respectively, with Relu activations on the first layer and a hidden dimension of 100.
+We then use two 2-layer MLPs for the mu and log variance respectively, with Relu activations on the first layer and a hidden dimension of 100.

-After sampling from the 128 dim latent space using those parameters, we use a 2 layer decoder MLP with the same specifications as the previous MLPs.
+After sampling from the 128 dim latent space using those parameters, we use a 2-layer decoder MLP with the same specifications as the previous MLPs.
 Then, we use a convolutional decoder with the same structure as the encoder, but reversed (and with the inverse operations).
 Then, we end with a sigmoid activation.

 In addition to those things for standard VAEs, we also include a temperature parameter, which affects the variation of the data by influencing the variance.